 May, L. (2019).
 100-yen apocalypse: Sensorial experiences of zombie play in Japanese video game arcades.
 Replaying Japan 2019: The 7th International Japan Game Studies Conference, Kyoto, Japan.

 May, L. (2019).
 Reconstruction and remembrance in the ruins of Minecraft’s post-apocalypse.
-DiGRA 2019 pre-conference workshop Ruins in Digital Games, Kyoto, Japan.
+DiGRA Annual Conference pre-conference workshop Ruins in Digital Games, Kyoto, Japan.

 Ellis, D., Heap, R., May, L., & Coombes, M. (2018).
 Online course design: The Rapid Development Studio [Poster presentation].
 Tertiary Education Research in New Zealand (TERNZ), Wellington, New Zealand.